 Heart & Soul

 Although increasingly convincing, these ‘digital humans’ still have no heart, soul, conscience or life experience.
 Their algorithmic authenticity falls short to homo sapiens’ genuine capability to care.
 When things really matter to you as a customer, you want to feel the sincerity in a response.
 You want to have the reassurance that you’re valued, and that your point is being taken seriously.
 You want to hear from a real person that he’s making every effort to fix things.
 And ultimately, receiving confirmation that thanks to your feedback a product or service got improved.
 Convenience leads to loyalty, but so does memorable care.
-Unless companies allow AI to autonomously decide on their policies and business models, it still takes humans to cut the cord on change.
+Unless companies allow algorithms and AI to autonomously decide on their policies and business models, it still takes humans to cut the cord on change.

 Humans will be the new USP in customer service